-Here is a list of some of the best public texts to learn English and to practice your reading.
+Here is a list of some of the best public texts to help your students learn English and practice their reading.
 Publically accessible books are a free, fun way to practice reading a new language.
 They are at an intermediate English level.
 Though they are children’s books, they are in an older style of English so they are not suitable for complete beginner students.
 Enjoy!

-Check out the Children’s bookshelf on Project Gutenberg for many texts that. are now publically accessible and have no copyright issues.
-They are great for prompting discussion, too, especially the ‘nonsense’ childrens’ stories.
+First, check out the Children’s Bookshelf on Project Gutenberg for many texts that are now publically accessible and have no copyright issues.
+They are great for prompting discussion, too, especially the ‘nonsense’ children’s stories.
 Project Gutenberg is a great resource for learning English.
 Come back to this page anytime to read some classic English stories.

 Top free children’s stories to learn English.